 What works tends to be simple.
 A stack of reference books.
 One or two framed drawings.
 A mirror with some age in its profile.
 A bowl for loose paper clips.
 A candle if you actually enjoy one.
 Tabletop objects with shape and patina.
 Pieces from Dark Academia Home Decor and Dark Academia Tabletop Decor work best when they support the room rather than announce themselves.

-I have found that if every object is trying to be the star, the room feels costume heavy.
-But when the decor is quieter, the study gains authority.
+If every object is trying to be the star, the room feels costume heavy.
+When the decor is quieter, the study gains authority.
 You notice the room as a whole.
 Which is exactly what you want.

 How to Know the Room Will Still Feel Good in Five Years